-A wide array of vertical profiling instrumentation will need to be utilized, keeping carefully in mind the conditions under which some profiling platforms cannot be utilized due to flight restrictions or weather conditions..
-High towers, tall buildings, or terrain slopes on the edges of basins will also need to be utilized for obtaining vertical profiles of some atmospheric and chemical measurements.
+A wide array of vertical profiling instrumentation will need to be utilized, keeping carefully in mind the conditions under which some profiling platforms cannot be utilized due to flight restrictions or weather conditions, especially fog.
+High towers, tall buildings, or terrain slopes on the edges of basins will also need to be utilized for obtaining vertical and “psuedo-vertical” profiles of some atmospheric and chemical measurements.

-Many turbulence measurements (both vertically and horizontally) will be needed in order to capture the impact of various meteorological processes (e.g., canyon or slope flows) on the turbulence budget to then couple with chemical process observations
+Many turbulence measurements (both vertically and horizontally) will be needed in order to capture the impact of varying meteorological processes (e.g., canyon or slope flows) on the turbulence budget to then couple with chemical process observations.
+Doppler lidar observations will, for example, provide an unprecedented view of mixing processes over the PCAP depth, including near the top interface of PCAPS where shear and buoyancy interactions can change PCAP structure.
+To date these processes have not been measured, but are known to strongly impact PCAP evolution via top-down fluxes (e.g., Lareau and Horel 2015b).
+Similarly there is a need to better quantify near-surface fluxes that drive mixing from the bottom up and depend on the surface state and terrain heterogeneity.
+These surface data are also critical in contextualized lidar-observed variations in mixing aloft.